PostHog/posthog.com/contents/tutorials/analyze-surveys-with-chatgpt.md

 Next, for each survey answer, we'll make an API call to [chat completions API](https://platform.openai.com/docs/guides/gpt/chat-completions-api) to extract the following information:

-1. The sentiment of the answer i.e., is it positive or negative?
+1. Whether the sentiment is positive or negative?
 2. The theme of the answer.

 To do so, the API method requires 2 parameters: